 You can now apply for the Small Sparks Fund online.
 Click here to get started.

 Applications are accepted year-round and must be received by the Neighborhood Matching Fund office at least six weeks prior to the start of the project.
 Applicants are notified of award decision within two weeks of application submission.

-For more information about the Small Sparks Fund, contact your Neighborhood District Coordinator or a Neighborhood Matching Fund project manager.
+For more information about the Small Sparks Fund, contact a Neighborhood Matching Fund project manager.